aryan1429/bd-sem/README.md

 # BD-SEM

-This repository contains materials and projects for the Big Data semester course.
+This Repo contains Big Data Notes from Unit 1 - 5